-The spring 2014 New Venture Seed Grants have been announced!
+The spring 2015 New Venture Seed Grants have been announced!
 All of the individuals were required to go through an application process in which they presented their plans and proposals to a grant committee consisting of faculty and administrators.
-Thirteen proposals were selected to receive funding to help the students with marketing, and/or prototype or product development.
+Fourteen proposals were selected to receive funding to help students with marketing and prototype or product development.
 Congratulations to these recipients!

 1 2 3 > Last ›

 “You have to humble yourself to know where the needs are and then you can start thinking about change.” - Colt Mienke '16